hawkinsw/CPPTimes/ScopeSupplement.md

 Using a constant global variable in these cases has several advantages:

-1. Typing that literal everywhere in your code is going to get really old really fast;
+1. Typing that literal everywhere in your code is going to get really old, really fast;
 2. Each time that you retype the literal is another opportunity for you to make a typo;
 3. Not everyone will know that 3.14159 is the value of pi; and
 4. Updating its value throughout your application (to increase the precision of your program's calculations) is as simple as changing a single line of code.